mmistakes/minimal-mistakes/_posts/2021-06-07-Introduction-to-Linux-Command-Line.md

 ws-navier-stokes.pdf
 ```

 There is pdf files around.
-If I want to open one of them I can simply open them using xdg-open command which is open any type of file using default software defined by system
+If I want to open one of them I can simply open them using xdg-open command which is open any type of file using default software defined by the system

 ```shell
 xdg-open woorksheet2.pdf